 A service animal is a dog that is individually trained to do work or perform tasks that are related to the individual’s impairment.
 If the animal meets this definition, it is considered a service animal regardless of whether it has been certified or licensed as a service animal by a training program or by a state or local government.

 Federal law does not require the individual to provide documentation that an animal has been trained as a service animal.
 Although the law requires only a service animal in training be appropriately marked, Disability Services recommends that service animals wear a visible identification such as a cape, harness, backpack that identifies that the animal is a service animal.

-Individuals with disabilities may be allowed to have assistance or therapy animals within campus housing facilities.
+Individuals with disabilities may be allowed to have assistance animals within campus housing facilities.
 Assistance animals are identified under the Fair Housing Act and under Section 504 of the Rehabilitation Act of 1973.

 What’s an Assistance Animal?

-In partnership with the UM Housing, Disability Services serves as the campus authority for verification of disability for students or their family members who plan to bring an assistance or therapy animal to the University of Montana’s housing facilities.
+In partnership with UM Housing, Disability Services serves as the campus authority for verification of disability for students or their family members who plan to bring an assistance animal to the University of Montana’s housing facilities.

-Prior to moving into any university housing facility, students, who wish to have an assistance or therapy animal to the housing, must notify UM Housing and proceed the following steps:
+Prior to moving into any university housing facility, students, who wish to have an assistance animal to the housing, must notify UM Housing and proceed the following steps:

 - Contact Disability Services at 406.243.2243 to make an intake appointment with a Disability Services coordinator.

 - Complete the appointment that will address the assistance animal verification process and to receive a verification form.

-- Submit a verification form completed by your qualified professional that the assistance or therapy animal is necessary for housing.
+- Submit a verification form completed by your qualified professional who can verify that the assistance animal is necessary for housing.
 Disability Services will deny the request if there is a lack of evidence of the animal's necessity to the individual.